TAX AND PENSIONS

 As a legal requirement, you and your business should maintain an accurate record of your yearly finances to ensure your tax obligations are met.

 You can use QuickBooks’ accounting software for limited companies and sole traders to keep on top of your financial records.
-You can also send invoices, manage your expenses, and prepare VAT returns using our desktop and mobile apps.
+With QuickBooks, you can also:

 Hire an accounting professional